justanotherdot/justanotherdot/site/posts/the-lowly-assert-roundtrips.md

 author: Ryan James Spencer
 date: 2019-11-02T10:37:16.048817270+00:00
 tags: [the lowly assert, assertion, mathematics, rust]
+image: the-lowly-assert-roundtrips.jpg
+summary: >-
+  Data "roundtrips" when it goes from one value, to another, and back to the same value without any data loss, gain, or corruption.
+If you write code, you have probably roundtripped JSON, YAML, TOML, or some other serialization format in your time.
+You have also probably written versions of functions that do a similar 'cycle' of some data.
+Any time you care about data being the same after it's gone through the ringer, you want to write a roundtrip test.
 ---

 Data "roundtrips" when it goes from one value, to another, and back to the same